-- One hundred percent (100%) of units funded with City of Oakland loan funds must be restricted as affordable. - Rents for affordable units must be the lessor of the designated restricted rent limit or ten percent (10%) below market rate with in a 1 mile radius. - The City shall give preference to housing affordable to extremely low income households (30% AMI and lower).
+- One hundred percent (100%) of units funded with City of Oakland loan funds must be restricted as affordable at or below 60% AMI. - Rents for affordable units must be the lessor of the designated restricted rent limit or ten percent (10%) below market rate within a 1 mile radius. - The City shall give preference to housing affordable to extremely low income households (30% AMI and lower).
 The City shall spend a minimum of 20% of affordable housing bond funds for housing for extremely low income households.
 While each project is not required to meet this threshold, the City's ability to comply with the requirement may influence the final funding decisions. - Not more than 15% of expended City affordable housing bond funds may be used for housing affordable to persons and families of moderate income (between 80% AMI and 120% AMI).
 While each project is not required to meet this threshold, the City's ability to comply with the requirement may influence the final funding decisions. - For existing restricted affordable housing projects, all units shall keep the same level of affordability as required by existing affordability covenants or provide an even deeper level of affordability.
-Affordable housing projects that do not have a City of Oakland Regulatory Agreement must provide a copy of existing affordability covenants. - For acquisition of properties without long-term affordability restrictions, units that become available for rent after the date of the loan must be restricted to serve households or individuals at or below sixty percent (60%) of AMI until rents reach an average of eighty percent (80%) of AMI for the property.
+Affordable housing projects that do not have a City of Oakland Regulatory Agreement must provide a copy of existing affordability covenants. - For acquisition of properties without long-term affordability restrictions, units that become available for rent after the date of the loan must be restricted to serve households or individuals at or below sixty percent (60%) of AMI, with rents no higher than 60% AMI. - Priority to projects with deeper affordability levels.